pathivadaharish143/webroot/deploy.md

 	push using claude.md with git.sh

-If you find "push" is asking for multiple approvals, Claude may not have read the claude.md instructions.
+If you find "push" is asking for multiple approvals, Claude may not be following its CLAUDE.md instructions.

-When Claude has digested claude.md, "push" uses the git.sh file to update the webroot, submodules and forks.
+When CLAUDE.md is followed, "push" uses the git.sh file to first pull, then update the webroot, submodules and forks.

-"push" also does a "pull" automatically first.
-(Same as ./git.sh push above.)

 	push